Satellite image of the month - 2017

 December 2017: Snow in the UK

 Heavy snowfall over parts of the UK in mid-December led to disruption including school closures and power-cuts.
-The two images looping above show two different views from the VIIRS instrument aboard the NOAA/NASA satellite, Suomi-NPP.
+The two images above show two different views from the VIIRS instrument aboard the NOAA/NASA satellite, Suomi-NPP.
 We create both images from data collected at the same time as the satellite passed over the UK on 11th December at an altitude of around 830 km.
 The first is a 'true-colour' image, familiar as it uses three visible channels on the satellite to produce an image, as it would appear to the human eye.
 The problem with this is the clouds are white and snow on the ground is white, so it can be hard to tell them apart.
 The second image aims to solve this problem.
 It uses five channels in the near-infra-red part of the spectrum to construct an image in which the snow can be differentiated from the cloud.
 Snow lying on the ground appears in an orange colour, while cloud ranges between blue, white and yellow depending on the cloud properties.
 Where there is thick cloud it is not possible to tell if there is snow underneath using these images.

-In the loop below, the first image is the same 5-channel snow image in the picture above and the second image is the 5-channel snow image from three days later, showing how much less of the ground is covered in snow.
+In the two images below, the first image is the same 5-channel snow image in the picture above and the second image is the 5-channel snow image from three days later, showing how much less of the ground is covered in snow.
 There are enough gaps in the cloud to see that a significant amount of the snow across Wales and the Midlands has melted.